karansharma99/WeatherApp/README.md

       5.  once you can see alot of files/folders (public,src,package-lock),open command-line.
       6. Type npm i to install the node modules
       7.  when the modules are installed, Type npm Start.
 The app will start running.

+To create this App, I have used "npx create-react-app" and for the CSS, I have used Tailwind.

+The Weather data was fetched from the Free OpenWeather Api.